erenaltun91/starbucks_capstone_challenge/README.md

 ## Project Motivation
 - In this last project of the Data Scientist Nanodegree Program these data sets were used to determine which demographic groups respond best to which offer types.
+- You can see the article here: https://eren-altun.medium.com/my-starbucks-capstone-challenge-c3af67a3d8b3

 ## File Description
 - data/portfolio.json